 “I’m a little surprised, but the people have spoken,” said McCrory.
 “We ran a great campaign and I congratulate Kiel on a good win.

 “I learned that I love the North even more than I knew I did and the people in it, and that I really respect the diverse needs of everybody and the communities and the passion that people have that live here.
-My favorite part was knocking on doors and hearing people’s stories and concerns.
+My favourite part was knocking on doors and hearing people’s stories and concerns.

 “We still don’t know if our party is going to be in power right now and my fingers are crossed.”